aaronledesma/blog-api/README.md

 ## API of a BLOG

+run "npm install" to install all the node packages

 This API have the next features:

 - Create a post with POST method (title, description, published_at, content, likes, state and image).